 During the session IL-17, IL-23 and Other Cytokine Targets: Lessons from Clinical Trials for Spondyloarthritis, two investigators reviewed the recent literature and shared emerging insights regarding cytokine-targeting therapies for various disease manifestations in spondyloarthritis.

-Christopher Ritchlin, MD, MPH, professor and chief of the Allergy/Immunology and Rheumatology Division, University of Rochester Medical Center, New York, discussed the genetic basis for susceptibility to the development of spondyloarthritis and shared current research insights on the clinical benefits of blocking IL-17/IL-23 axis pathways to treat patients with psoriatic arthritis.
+Christopher Ritchlin, MD, MPH, professor and chief of the Division of Allergy, Immunology and Rheumatology, University of Rochester Medical Center, New York, discussed the genetic basis for susceptibility to the development of spondyloarthritis and shared insights from current research on the clinical benefits of blocking the IL-17/23 axis to treat patients with psoriatic arthritis.

 Joerg Ermann, MD, an instructor in medicine at Harvard Medical School, Boston, and a researcher and rheumatologist at Brigham and Women’s Hospital, Boston, discussed the development and current trajectory for cytokine-targeting therapies used to treat axSpA.

 Dr. Ritchlin, a principal investigator for several clinical trials testing the efficacy of agents in the treatment of psoriatic and rheumatoid arthritis and AS, explained that the IL-17/IL-23 axis has both IL-17-dependent and IL-17-independent pathways.
 In the IL-17-dependent pathway, IL-23 released by dendritic cells can activate the differentiation of T helper 17 (Th-17) cells through retinoid-related orphan receptor γt, releasing a variety of important cytokines, including IL-17A and IL-17F, as well as IL-22, that can influence a number of other cell types.